cmg7063/Plants/README.md

 ## Clone

-When you clone a repo it will create a folder with repo's name One-Plus.
+When you clone a repo it will create a folder with repo's name Plants.
 It will have a .git file in it which will track any changes to the folder.
-The unity files will be in `One-Plus\One Plus\`. **Leave this as is to prevent adding local settings to the repo.**
+The unity files will be in `Plants\Plants\`. **Leave this as is to prevent adding local settings to the repo.**

 ## Branch